““Leaders inspire accountability through their ability to accept responsibility before they place blame.–Courtney Lynch

 If there’s a delay or an issue with the software, it’s the project manager who must answer for it and find a solution.

-Read more: Top 15 Accountability Examples At The Workplace
+Read more: Top 20 Accountability Examples At The Workplace

-The Path to Result Driven Culture
+The Path to Result-Driven Culture

 Let us drill down the ways and means to balance accountability and responsibility and create a conducive culture for the team.

-1 Develop A Psychological Safety With Your Team
+Develop Psychological Safety With Your Team

 According to Amy Edmondson, a Harvard Business professor, when the high levels of psychological safety and accountability collide, it leads to high performance.
 The manager is responsible for modeling psychological safety and accountability to build a result-driven culture for the team.

 The key benefit of psychological safety is that it propels the team’s confidence and creates a comfort zone when it comes to speaking up & providing their input.
 The team’s autonomy is encouraged, and they will be motivated to perform the assigned tasks better.
+Let us decode the relationship between psychological safety and accountability in creating the team culture categorized as the below zones

 Learning zone – This zone exemplifies when the manager creates moon shot goals and assigns responsibility to the team leader to work and achieve on the same.
 The team leader will assign responsibility and actions to every team member to work towards the goal as he is accountable.